dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

 ## Browse the API

 We provide [a graphical explorer](https://metadata.cloud.getdbt.com/graphql) for this API where you can run ad-hoc queries or browse the schema.
 As GraphQL provides a self-describing API, the schema shown in the GraphiQL interface is an accurate representation of the graph and fields available to query.
 To learn how to use GraphiQL, refer to [Query the Metadata API](/docs/dbt-cloud-apis/metadata-querying.md).

+The endpoint to access this API is `https://metadata.YOUR_ACCESS_URL/graphql`.
+Replace `YOUR_ACCESS_URL` with the appropriate [Access URL](/docs/deploy/regions-ip-addresses) for your region and plan.
+For example, if your region is North America using multi tenant, your endpoint is `https://metadata.cloud.getdbt.com/graphql`.

 ## Retention limits